This is my first review, so don't expect professional quality, but I had to work out my impressions of this show somehow.

 When I watch any form of entertainment, movies, TV, etc., I may exclaim or yell at the screen once or twice, but rarely more then that.
 In the case of School Days, by the time things got rolling I was alternately yelling or muttering in stunned disbelief at least once, if not more, every episode.
 School Days had a knack for evoking a visceral reaction from me, more so than anything I've watched in a long time.
 It is not what you expect, and this defiance of expectations irritated, and still irritates, a lot of people.
-However, as far as I'm concerned, it is this very attribute that makes School Days one of the most engaging stories I've seen.
+However, as far as I'm concerned, it is this very attribute that makes School Days one of the most simultaneously engaging and frustrating series I've seen.
 It is not what you expect.

 A common criticism I've seen is that Makoto is just so...repulsive. he lacks a single positive quality and doesn't fit the mold of the well-meaning everyman that male anime protagonists are meant to be cast from.
 I agree, he is terrible, as are 99% of the main and supporting cast.
 Very few characters are without their own stupid or cruel moments.
 However, THAT'S OK.
 It is OK to have a work of fiction where the characters are despicable.
 It was actually a nice change of pace to have an anime where I didn't feel that every character was crafted for the sole purpose of getting the audience to like them.
 If anything, School Days swings things to the opposite extreme of the spectrum.
 The characters are so unlikeable, with a few exceptions, that it might have been detrimental in some ways.